dispanser/dispanser.github.io/_posts/2023-03-05-partition-index-find-candidate-partitions-for-point-queries.md

-The previous image shows how evaluating a number of Cuckoo Filters for partitions of different sizes leads to all the problems we initially described for the bloom filter approach: we have to search for a given fingerprint in a bunch of mostly random memory locations - trying this with index data stored on disk will not perform well, and we'll have to compute hash functions $h_1$ and
+The previous image shows how evaluating a number of Cuckoo Filters for partitions of different sizes leads to all the problems we initially described for the Bloom filter approach: we have to search for a given fingerprint in a bunch of mostly random memory locations - trying this with index data stored on disk will not perform well, and we'll have to compute hash functions $h_1$ and
 $h_2$ for every filter individually.